rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 ## Moving `Error` into `libcore`

-Adding a generic member access function to the `Error` trait and removing the `backtrace` function would make it possible to move the `Error` trait to libcore without losing support for backtraces on std.
+Adding a generic member access function to the `Error` trait and removing the currently unstable `backtrace` function would make it possible to move the `Error` trait to libcore without losing support for backtraces on std.
 The only difference being that in places where you can currently write `error.backtrace()` on nightly you would instead need to write `error.context::<Backtrace>()`.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation